Foreign Exchange Guide to French Polynesia

 CFP franc (XPF) in the markets

-Currency and money saving tips for French Polynesia
+Travel, Currency and Money saving tips for French Polynesia

 The CFP franc is also referred to as the franc pacifique since it is used in the Pacific Ocean region.
 The initials CFP originally stood for Colonies Françaises du Pacifique (“French colonies of the Pacific”).
 As with the old French franc the CFP franc is broken into subunits called centimes.